whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

-# Pre-Registration of Rpr-Reproduction of Kang et al 2020 Rapidly measuring spatial accessibility of COVID-19 healthcare resources: a case study of Illinois, USA
+# Pre-Registration of Rpr-Reproduction of Social Inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.

+Joseph Holler, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Peter Kedron, School of Geographical Sciences and Urban Planning, Arizona State University, Tempe AZ 85281 <br>
-Joseph Holler, Department of Geography, Middlebury College, Middlebury VT 05753 Drew An-Pham, Department of Geography, Middlebury College, Middlebury VT 05753 Derrick Burt, Department of Geography, Middlebury College, Middlebury VT 05753
+Drew An-Pham, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Derrick Burt, Department of Geography, Middlebury College, Middlebury VT 05753 <br>

 Version 1.0 | Created Jul 7, 2021 | Last Updated Jul 22, 2021